Pallet crafts

 Pallet crafts are crafts and projects which use discarded wooden shipping pallets.

 Wooden pallets are often used for shipping products, but when these get old, they are often thrown away.
 However, there are many ways to recycle old pallets.

-Issue 14 of ReadyMade Magazine issued out a MacGyver challenge to find some way to reuse shipping pallets.
-In the following two issues of the magazine, plans and pictures for winning submissions were shown.
+Issue 14 of ReadyMade magazine issued out a MacGyver-like challenge to find some way to reuse shipping pallets.
+In the following two issues, plans and pictures for winning submissions were shown.
 Winning submissions included: